transport-nantes/tn_web/README.md

 4. Open your browser at `http://localhost:8000/admin` or `0.0.0.0:8000/admin`.
 You're facing Django Admin's interface.
 Use the credentials you created to connect to it.

-The landing page is an instance of an app named "topicblog", however because your database is empty, you will also need to create 3 items before you can see the landing page :
+The landing page is an instance of an app named "topicblog", however because your database is empty, you will also need to create 1 item before you can see the landing page :

 5. Edition of the landing page
-  - At the bottom of Admin Interface, click on on the "+ Add" button next to "Topic blog content types".
-In the form, fill the "Content type" with "content" or whatever you want to call your content type.
-I'll assume you also entered "content".
-    - Save the form by hitting "Save" at the bottom right.
-  - Back to admin interface, now click on on the "+ Add" button next to "Topic blog templates".
-In the form fill the fields like this :
-    - "Template name" with `topicblog/content.html`
-    - "Comment" with any string, suggestion : `This template is used to display the content of a topic blog item.`
-    - "Content type" with the content type you created in the previous step.
-In our case only "content" is available.
-    - Save the form by hitting "Save" at the bottom right.
-  - Back to admin interface, now click on on the "+ Add" button next to "Topic blog Items".
-In the form fill the fields like this :
-    - "slug" to "index"
-    - "item_sort_key" to "0"
-    - "servable" to "True" (checked)
-    - "publication_date" to any anterior date (you can use Django's button to have the current date)
-    - "User" to the superuser you created in the previous step.
-    - "content_type" to the content type you created in the previous step.
-    - "template" to the template you created in the previous step.
-    - "title" to "Hello, world!"
-    - "body text 1 md" to "This is my first Hello, world! on this website !" or anything you like ;)
-    - Save the form by hitting "Save" at the bottom right.
+  [todo]
 Congratulations, you customized your first page on the website !
 You can now see it at `http://localhost:8000/` or `0.0.0.0:8000/` !

 # Contribution Guidelines